Skip to main content

 The government has published statutory guidance on improving access to social housing for members of the Armed Forces.[8]

-• use the statutorily mandated flexibility to set local priorities alongside the reasonable preference categories, for example giving preference to those who have recently left the armed forces
+The guidance also recommends the use of statutorily mandated flexibility to set local priorities alongside the reasonable preference categories, for example giving preference to those who have recently left the armed forces.

-• review existing allocation policies and revise them where appropriate to reflect the new guidance
+Authorities are advised to review existing allocation policies and revise them where appropriate to reflect the new guidance.

 The guidance also sets out ‘strong encouragement’ for local authorities to extend the exemption from local connection requirements to divorced or separated spouses or civil partners of service personnel who need to move out of accommodation provided by the Ministry of Defence.